-The TaylorMade FlexTech Crossover bag is superb, especially if you like to carry and use a trolley without having to switch bags.
-It works well for both because it’s comfy to carry and the stand system works very effectively, and it fits nicely onto a trolley.
+The TaylorMade FlexTech Crossover bag is superb, especially if you like to carry and use a cart without having to switch bags.
+It works well for both, because it’s comfy to carry and the stand system works very effectively, and it fits nicely onto a trolley.
 The amount, variety and placing of the pockets is great.

-Fantastic versatility for carrying or on a trolley, good stand and straps, loads of storage pockets.
+Fantastic versatility for carrying or on a cart

 TaylorMade FlexTech Crossover Stand Bag Review

-The first thing you notice about the bag is that it has a 14-way club divider and lots of pockets.
-That many dividers in the top of the bag can split opinion, but we quite like it because it stops your shafts banging together as you walk, and it makes it very easy to quickly locate the club you want when you’ve remembered which order you put them in.
+The first thing you notice about this TaylorMade bag is that it has a 14-way club divider and lots of pockets.
+That many dividers in the top of the bag can split opinion, but we quite like it because it stops your shafts banging together as you walk.
+It also makes it very easy to quickly locate the club you want when you’ve remembered which order you put them in.

-The amount and variety of storage pockets is fantastic.
+The amount and variety of storage pockets is fantastic, it definitely ranks as one of the best golf stand bags that money can buy.
 There’s more than enough space for everything you could possibly need, and the seam-sealed and micro-suede lined valuables pocket and drink bottle pouch are very handy additions.

 It’s comfortable to carry when you have it on your bag and the self-adjusting strap does a good job of distributing the weight evenly once you have the straps at the correct length for you.

-It’s not the lightest carry bag on the market but it remains comfy for the full 18 holes.
-The stand system is excellent and we never had any problems with the legs staying in when it was being carried and coming out easily when you want to stand it up.
+It’s not the lightest bag on the market, but it remains comfy for the full 18 holes.
+The stand system is also excellent and we never had any problems with the legs staying in when it was being carried and coming out easily when you want to stand it up.

 If you like to carry and use a trolley, this bag has been cleverly designed for both and offers genuine versatility.
 It sits very nicely on a trolley, the legs stay tucked in and you don’t have to worry about it falling off.
 It would be great if the bag was completely waterproof, but it offers enough protection to keep everything dry in the odd shower.